Convergence rate for a regularized scalar conservation law: Decay estimates and Convergence

-We are now in position to prove the main result of this paper, that is Theorem \ref{main:thm}.
-This will be achieved in two steps: \begin{enumerate} \item Convergence of the approximate solutions in Lebesgue spaces, by an interpolation argument. \item Convergence of the exact solutions in Lebesgue spaces, by local stability with respect to $\varepsilon$. \end{enumerate}
+for any $\ell \in (0,1]$.
+Then, it holds, for any $T>0$, that for any $\ell \in (0,1]$ and $p \in [1, \infty)$. \end{thm} \begin{rem} Notice that Theorem \ref{main:thm} is recovered by simply taking $u^\ell_0 = u_0$, for all $\ell \in (0,1]$. \end{rem}\begin{proof} The proof will be achieved in two steps: \begin{enumerate} \item Convergence of the approximate solutions in Lebesgue spaces, by an interpolation argument. \item Convergence of the exact solutions in Lebesgue spaces, by local stability with respect to $\varepsilon$. \end{enumerate}